PlanktoScope/PlanktoScope/docs/expert_setup.md

 sudo raspi-config
 ```

 While you're here, a wise thing to do would be to change the default password for the `pi` user.
-This is very warmly recommended if your PlanktoScop is connected to a shared network you do not control.
+This is very warmly recommended if your PlanktoScope is connected to a shared network you do not control.
 Just select the first option `1 Change User Password`.

 You may also want to change the default hostname of your Raspberry.
 To do so, choose option `2 Network Options` then `N1 Hostname`.
 Choose a new hostname.
 We recommend using `planktoscope`.

-We need to activate a few things for the PlanktoScop to work properly.
+We need to activate a few things for the PlanktoScope to work properly.

 First, we need to activate the camera interface.
 Choose `5 Interfacing Options`, then `P1 Camera` and `Yes`.